 I spend hours doing SEO and PPC every day.
 When done effectively, search engine marketing should generate great results.
 The challenge comes when a new client hands you a website to optimize, and you didn’t design or have any input on the design or production.

 This happens more than you probably realize.
 Unfortunately, most web designers aren’t great at digital marketing, and most marketing folks can’t design a website.
-Because of that, the website is usually not optimized, and definitely not ready to be promoted.
+Because of that, the new website SEO is lacking, and definitely not ready to be promoted.

 By the way, one of the benefits of using an digital marketing or SEO agency is that your website designer and digital marketing specialist usually work within close proximity of each other.
 If, and when your resources allow, you should consider working with an agency that houses all of the digital marketing services you’ll need.